devtcu/ABM/README.md

 ## Contributing
-Feel free to submit issues or pull requests to improve the simulation, such as adding new features or refining the UI.
+Feel free to submit issues or pull requests to improve the simulation, such as adding new features or refining the UI experience.